CCALI/a2jdat/README.md

 -ecosystem.config.js
 -A2JDAT (this DAT repo)
 ```

+*The WKHTMLTOPDF_ZOOM settings have changed.* On most \*nix systems this should be 1.6711 and on most windows systems this should be 1.5709.

 Assuming you have all up-to-date dependencies (wkhtmltopdf, node, npm, pm2) you can run
 `npm run deploy`